DonghyunKim0526/Project_500/README.md

 by vehicle type, time, and location through exploratory data analysis and regression modeling.

 ## Research Question
-How do trip distance and duration differ between scooters and bikes, after accounting for temporal and spatial factors such as time of day, day of week, and city council districts?
+How do trip distance(Q1) and duration(Q2) differ between scooters and bikes, after accounting for temporal and spatial factors such as time of day, day of week, and city council districts?

 ## Data